cloudmaven/documentation/pages/aws/aws_hipaa.md

 that you are building this environment and that you may or may not be doing research once it is built; but someone will.

+#### VPC via Wizard versus manual build

 The easiest way to create a VPC is using the console Wizard.
 That method is covered in a section below and it can automate many of the steps we describe manually.
 We describe the manual method to illuminate the components.

-#### Diagram notes

-- AWS is the big box
-- VPC is inside
-- Public and Private subnets are inside VPC
-- NAT gateway inside the Public subnet box
-- Internet Gateway on boundary of VPC
-- S3 Endpoint on boundary of VPC

-#### To continue on first steps

-##### CIDR block specification
+#### CIDR block specification

 The CIDR block syntax uses a specification like **10.0.0.0/16**.
 This has two
-components: **w.x.y.z** and **/N**. w, x, y and z are integers from 0 to 255. **w.x.y.z** defines a default ip address which is subject to modification as follows: **N** determines an addressable space of size s = 2^(32 - N).
-For example N = 16 produces s = 2^16 or s = 65536 available addresses.
+components: A 'low end of range' ip address **w.x.y.z** and a width parameter **/N**. w, x, y and z are integers from 0 to 255, in total 32 bits of address space.

+**N** determines an addressable space of size s = 2^(32 - N).
+For example N = 16 produces s = 2^16 or s = 65536 available addresses, starting at w.x.y.z.

-These addresses are right-justified in the **w.x.y.z** string.
-An example may help make this clear.
-Suppose N = 24.
-Then s = 2^8 = 256 and 256 addresses are available:
-0, 1, 2, ..., 255.
-These decimal values precisely correspond to the right-most field
-in **w.x.y.z**, specifically the **z** value.
-So this CIDR block defines a set of ip addresses **w.x.y.0**, **w.x.y.1**, **w.x.y.2**, ..., **w.x.y.255**.
+An example: Suppose we specify 10.0.0.0/16.
+Then s = 2^16 so 65536 addresses are available: 10.0.0.0, 10.0.0.1, 10.0.0.2, ...,
+10.0.1.0, 10.0.1.0, ..., 10.0.255.255. **y** and **z** together span the address
+space.

-These ip addresses are defined with respect to the VPC.
-They are local ip addresses, in contrast with the global ip addresses that are mapped to the entire internet.
+These ip addresses are defined in the VPC, contextually *local* within the VPC.
-Communication protocols establish the context.
-Clearly for operations within the VPC the local context is what is in use.

-In the case of our first example **10.0.0.0/16** two bytes (y and z) are available for the ip address space.
-The addresses will be in the form 10.0.y.z".
 Any subnets we place within the VPC will be limited by this address space.
-We will continue by defining two subnets within the VPC each with respective CIDR ranges.
-These will be subranges of the VPC CIDR block.
-The first subnet will have CIDR = 10.0.0.0/24 has 256 where the ip addresses will be of the form 10.0.0.z.
+In fact we proceed  by defining subnets within the VPC with respective CIDR ranges, subranges of the VPC CIDR block.
+The first subnet will have CIDR = 10.0.0.0/24 with 256 addresses available: 10.0.0.0, 10.0.0.1, ..., 10.0.0.255.
+Five of these will be appropriated by AWS machinery, incidentally.
-The second subnet will have CIDR = 10.0.1.0/24 where the ip addresses will be of the form 10.0.1.z.
+The second subnet will be non-overlapping with CIDR range = 10.0.1.0/24.

-From each subnet AWS appropriates a few ip addresses for internal use:
+Since AWS appropriates five ip addresses for internal use (.0, .1, .2, .3, and .255) we should look for ways of making ip address assignment automatic.

-.0, .1, .2, .3, and .255.
-On a /24 subnet, therefore, only 251 addresses
-remain; for example 10.0.1.4, 10.0.1.5, 10.0.1.6, ..., 10.0.1.254.
+### Part 2 Creating and populating a Virtual Private Cloud

+#### Building the VPC

+Here we abbreviate elements with boldface type.
+In most cases the entity we create can be named so to remind you: For consistency we have come up with a Project Identifier Tag like 'hipaa' so that each entity can be given a PIT name: 'hipaa_vpc' and so on.

-#### Create a VPC **V**
+- From the console create a new VPC **V**

   - Give **V** a PIT name

   - **V** will not use IPv6v.
-This makes matters simpler.

   - **V** will have a CIDR block defining an ip address space
-    - We use 10.0.0.0/16: The last two fields are available for ip addresses.
+    - We use 10.0.0.0/16: 65536 (minus a few) available addresses

-  - **V** is given a routing table **RT**
+  - **V** automatically has a routing table **RT**
     - Select Routing Tables, sort by VPC and give **RT** a PIT name
       - 'hipaa_routingtable'
       - The routing table is a logical mapping of ip addresses to destinations

-  - **V** is given a security group **SG**
+  - **V** is automatically given a security group **SG**
     - Select Security Groups, sort by VPC and give **SG** a PIT name
       - 'hipaa_securitygroup'

   - Create an associated Flow Log **FL**
     - In March 2017 the AWS console UI was a little tetchy so be prepared to go around twice
-    - Click the Create Flow Log button
+    - On the console view of the VPC: Click the Create Flow Log button
       - Assuming permissions are not set: Click on the Hypertext to **Set up permissions**
         - Because: We need to define the proper Role
         - On the Role creation page: Give the Role a PIT name; Create new; Allow